 To make this worth your company's time, it's best to make tests objective and easy to provide feedback on.
 To capture structured feedback, you could try a questionnaire through a form tool like Typeform.

-Serial testing tours
+Create serial testing tours #

-Comparing two walkthroughs, or a walkthrough vs. no walkthrough, is most accurately done with A/B testing.
+Comparing two walkthroughs, or a walkthrough vs. no walkthrough is most accurately done with A/B testing.
 But it's not always possible to get statistically significant data, especially if you're after fast results or have a small user base.